|

 societyto all of Nineveh, even the cattleand preach

 the truth about sin.
-Divorce is legal, but its
+Remarriage after divorce is legal,

-still sin.
+but its still sin.
 Abortion is legal, but its still sin.
-Contraception is legal,
+Artificial

-but its still sin.
-Sodomy is now legal, but its still sin.
-Even
+contraception is legal, but its still sin.
+Sodomy is legal, but its

 culture is rooted in sin.